swvanderlaan/QTLToolKit/README.md

 #### INSTALLATION

-You can use the scripts locally to run analyses on a Unix-based system, like Mac OS X (Mountain Lion+).
-We need to make an appropriate directory to download 'gits' to, and install this 'git'.
+You can use the scripts locally to run analyses on a Unix-based system, like Mac OS X (El Capitan+).
+We need to make an appropriate directory to download `git` to, and install this `git`.

 ##### Step 1: make a directory, and go there.